 About Kyle Tusing

-Kyle Tusing (Ph.D., University of Wisconsin-Madison, 2000) specializes in social influence and interpersonal communication.
+Kyle Tusing (Ph.D., University of Wisconsin-Madison) specializes in social influence and interpersonal communication.
 He regularly teaches Communication 101, the introductory course to the major.
-He also has taught undergraduate and graduate courses on public speaking, communication theory, small group communication, relational communication, and persuasion.
-In 2006 he won the College of Social and Behavioral Science's Magellan Circle Award for Excellence in Lower Division Teaching.
-His research has appeared in Human Communication Research, Journal of Language and Social Psychology, Journal of Communication, Communication Quarterly and The sourcebook of nonverbal measures: Going beyond words.
-He is the director of the communication department's internship program.
+He also has taught undergraduate and graduate courses on public speaking, communication theory, small group communication, relational communication, organizational communication, and persuasion.
+He won the College of Social and Behavioral Science's Award for Excellence in Lower Division Undergraduate Teaching in 2006 and 2019.
+His research has appeared in Human Communication Research, Journal of Communication, Journal of Language and Social Psychology, Communication Quarterly and The sourcebook of nonverbal measures: Going beyond words.

 McLaren, R. M., Dillard, J. P., Tusing, K. J., & Solomon, D. H. (2014).
 Relational framing theory: Utterance form and relational context as antecedents of frame salience.
 Communication Quarterly, 62, 518-535.